 The New Model for VFX: Embracing Technology and Global Networks of Talent22.9.20

-Global head of production at Hotspring, Ben Stallard, discusses if it’s really necessary to have a high-cost business model when there’s a more effective way.
+Ben Stallard discusses if it’s really necessary to have a high-cost business model when there’s a more effective way.

 Building a VFX studio of any scale has traditionally required a huge amount of money, time and resources.
 The VFX industry has been built around conveniently located, well-appointed, studios where teams of in-house artists and producers work tirelessly to craft every pixel.

 In the advertising industry particularly, many of these VFX sessions are attended by clients in person, sitting in suites on prime real estate with a solitary artist driving at the front of the room.
 Air-conditioned machine rooms full of expensive kit lie tucked away in back rooms and basements supported by teams of engineers and assistants making digital files for client viewing.
 Frequently, freelancers are hired to supplement local teams while simpler tasks like rotoscoping, tracking and clean up are outsourced, often to subsidiary companies in India.
 Recently there has been a swing toward more open plan studios to make the most of expensive space, but the basic model has remained the same.
 It is a financially heavy, oil tanker of a business model.

 Working in this environment now seems like a distant memory, mainly because we are all still working from home, which seemed unthinkable a year ago.
 We can already see the changes.
 The pandemic has forced everyone into a more remote set up and diluted the need for local infrastructure and collaboration.
 Although there will always be a need for a cultural focal point where ideas are shared and relationships are built in person, the inevitable question has arisen – is it really necessary to have all that cost in the business when there is evidently a better model?